puppeteer/puppeteer/docs/api.md

 - returns: <[Promise]> Promise which resolves when the value is set.

 #### page.url()
 - returns: <[Promise]<[string]>> Promise which resolves with the current page url.

 #### page.userAgent()
 - returns: <[string]> Returns user agent.

 #### page.viewportSize()
 - returns: <[Object]>  An object with two fields:
 	- `width` <[number]> Page's width in pixels.
 	- `height` <[number]> Page's height in pixels.

 #### page.waitFor(selector)
 - `selector` <[string]> A query selector to wait for on the page.

-Wait for the `selector` to appear in page.
-If at the moment of calling the method the `selector` already exists, the method will return immediately.
+- returns: <[Promise]> Promise which resolves when the element matching `selector` appears in the page.

 Shortcut for [page.mainFrame().waitFor(selector)](#framewaitforselector).

 ### class: Dialog
 #### dialog.accept([promptText])
 - `promptText` <[string]> A text to enter in prompt.
-Does not cause any effects if the dialog type is not prompt.
+Does not cause any effects if the dialog's `type` is not prompt.
+- returns: <[Promise]> Promise which resolves when the dialog has being accepted.

 #### dialog.dismiss()
+- returns: <[Promise]> Promise which resolves when the dialog has being dismissed.

 #### dialog.message()
+- returns: <[string]> A message displayed in the dialog.

 #### dialog.type
 - <[string]>